JustalK/LABORATORY-REACT-D3/README.md

 ## Experiences

 - **Experience1**: Testing to show an image in the center inside the svg
+- **Experience2**: Testing the event mousemove by drawing a crosshair following the cursor

 ## Documentation
 #### Code documentation